canyuedao/CateringMT/readme.txt

-A Catering Management client writing with MFC which using the Access database.Test
+A Catering Management client writing with MFC which using the Access database.